 INXS are my all time favourite band.
 Aussie underdogs who took over the world, have had tragedy, have overcome all those sort of things.
-I hope to one day be able to meet Chris Murphy, Andrew Farriss, and so forth, I would totally lose myself if I did, but I am constantly inspired by their music and the one song in particular that really, really inspires me is Never Tear Us Apart.
+I hope to one day be able to meet Chris Murphy, Andrew Farriss, and so forth.
+I would totally lose myself if I did!
+But I am constantly inspired by their music.
+The one song in particular that really, really inspires me is Never Tear Us Apart.

-I’ll talk to a client, I’ll talk to some random person on the train, because I’m that kind of person, I’ll talk to friends, and I’m really good at always being able to pick out what’s great about them, but they don’t see it themselves.
-And I’m sure I do the same thing myself, I don’t see what my great benefits or features are and that song reminds me that we all have potential and that we need to go out and seize the day.
+I’ll talk to a client, I’ll talk to some random person on the train, because I’m that kind of person!
+I’ll talk to friends.
+I’m really good at always being able to pick out what’s great about them, but they don’t see it themselves.
+And I’m sure I do the same thing myself, I don’t see what my great benefits or features are.
+That song reminds me that we all have potential and that we need to go out and seize the day.

 I love it!
 So where can people find more Julia Makin?

 People can find me at www.vent2me.com.au, or you can find me at www.digital-marketing-courses.com.
 I’m happy to provide business owners a free 30 minute business tune up session here.
-Basically in this session we talk about what your marketing gripes are, and we put together a strategy and recommendations as to what you need to do, how you can do them and how to roll it out.
+Basically in this session we talk about what your marketing gripes are.
+We put together a strategy and recommendations as to what you need to do, how you can do them and how to roll it out.

 Awesome.
 Well, thank you so much!